mofeba/Wordle/README.md

 Submitted by: Aquila Bamigbade

-**Name of your app** is an android app that recreates a simple version of the popular word game [Wordle](https://www.nytimes.com/games/wordle/index.html).
+**Wordle app** is an android app that recreates a simple version of the popular word game [Wordle](https://www.nytimes.com/games/wordle/index.html).

 Time spent: **6** hours spent in total